Hay. The fodder that many farming operations around Australia (and their livestock) couldn’t do without.

 It wasn’t until the rise of the use of horses for transport and in industries like agriculture and construction that the demand for hay increased.

-As Australia became more developed, the agricultural industry firmly established itself as a significant player in the economy, boosting the demand for fodder, such as hay.
+As Australia became more developed, the agricultural industry firmly established itself as a significant player in the economy, boosting the demand for fodder.

 1. Fodder for your livestock.

 Good quality hay is an excellent addition to the diet of your livestock.
-Amongst other benefits, hay:
+Amongst other benefits, it:

 - Ensures good rumen function – According to MLA, “To maintain good rumen function and assist good animal health, supplementary feeding should satisfy the animals need for protein, energy, roughage and minerals.”